All conditions

 Confirmatory tests

 Direct Coombs test to detect antibodies bound to red blood cells.
-Blood smear to visualize spherocytes and signs of hemolysis.
+Blood smear to visualize spherocytes and signs of hemolysis, sometimes complemented by a saline slide-agglutination test.
 These tests confirm the immune origin of RBC destruction.

 3